keystonejs/keystone/docs/guides/custom-schema.md

   # The new page views after the mutation.
   currentViews: Int!

-  # The time and date at which the mutation was executed.
+  # The time and date when the page was viewed.
   timestamp: String!
 }
 ```